2024 Solar Incentives Guide for Montville, NJ - Tax Credits & Rebates

 Federal Solar Incentives

-The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
+The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
 The new Clean Energy Credit is valid until 2035.
-You can now apply for a 30% credit for solar systems that began installation on or after January 1, 2022, and will be done by December 31, 2032.
-The credit will then see a slight annual decrease until the date of expiration.
-The program expansion also makes claiming credit for energy storage systems easier than ever before, beginning in 2023.
+American homeowners can now apply for a 30% credit for solar systems that began installation after January 1, 2022, and are completed by the end of 2032.
+The credit will then see a slight annual decrease until its expiration.
+Beginning in 2023, it will also be easier to obtain credits for energy storage systems under this new program.

 State & Local Solar Incentives